telosnetwork/telos-oracle-scripts/README.md

 ## Customize the Delphi Updater

-The Delphi Oracle Updater contains a minimal implementation to get TLOS's USD, EOS & ETH prices from coingecko.
+The Delphi Oracle Updater contains a minimal implementation to get TLOS's USD & EOS prices as well as BTC's USD price from coingecko.
 You can replace it and implement your own logic inside the [callbacks/DelphiUpdaterCallbacks.js](https://github.com/telosnetwork/telos-oracle-scripts/blob/master/src/callbacks/DelphiOracleCallbacks.js) file

 ### onRequestSuccess